codecheckers/codecheckers.github.io/index.md

 # News

+## 2022-04 | CODECHECK talks

+The CODECHECK team is grateful about the continued interest from the research community on the topic of evaluating code and workflows as part of scholarly communication and peer review.

+Stephen presented **CODECHECK: An Open Science initiative for the independent execution of computations underlying research articles during peer review to improve reproducibility** ([slides](https://bit.ly/codecheck21)) in May 2021 at the [Reproducibility Tea Southhampton](https://reproducibilitea.org/journal-clubs/#Southampton).

+Daniel gave the keynote at the [Collaborations Workshop 2022](https://software.ac.uk/cw22) (CW22) on April 4, 2022, organised by the Software Sustainability Institute ([SSI](https://software.ac.uk/)), UK entitled **Code execution during peer review** ([slides](https://bit.ly/cw22-keynote-daniel), [PDF](https://doi.org/10.6084/m9.figshare.19487573)) and presented CODECHECK as well as the partnering initiative [Reproducible AGILE](https://reproducible-agile.github.io/).

 ## 2021-07 | F1000Research paper on CODECHECK published after reviews

 The [F1000Research](https://f1000research.com/) preprint presented below has passed peer review and is now published in version 2.